 Assistant Professors of Practice: Azima, Vespa

 A student declaring an English major will meet with the advisor to discuss these goals, the learning outcomes of our English Studies program and to establish an individual plan for the major.
 Thereafter the student must meet with the chief adviser at least once a year to update the major plan, review progress toward the degree, plan a concentration, and consult about course selection, scholarships, and careers or post-graduate education.
 The department Advising Center (201 Andrews Hall) will offer written information about these matters and others of interest to majors.

 Special Programs.
-The Department of English houses the major in Film Studies and participates in the majors in Ethnic Studies and in Women’s and Gender Studies; in the minors in African American Studies, U.S. Latina/Latino Studies, Ethnic Studies, Native American Studies, Jewish Studies, Medieval and Renaissance Studies, and Religious Studies.
+The Department of English houses the major in Film Studies and participates in the majors in Ethnic Studies and in Womens and Gender Studies; in the minors in African American Studies, U.S. Latina/Latino Studies, Ethnic Studies, Native American Studies, Jewish Studies, Medieval and Renaissance Studies, Environmental Studies, Religious Studies, and Digital Humanities.

 Course Offerings.
 English courses are regularly offered in drama, poetry, and fiction; the English language; periods and authors in British and American literature; women's and minority literatures; creative and expository writing; literary and rhetorical theory and criticism; and film.
 For the precise courses offered or to be offered in any particular semester, see the Office of the University Registrar's website at registrar.unl.edu for that semester.
 A course description booklet is also available in the departmental office and online before each early registration period.